YoloNomy/YoloNomy.github.io/_maths/logic/propositional_logic.md

 </details>

 Another extremely important binary operation is the **implication**, noted $\to$.
 The proposition $p\to q$ is an attempt to formalize sentences as "**if** it rains, **then** the ground is wet".
-We can understand why this operation is so important, as it try encompass logical implication.
+We can understand why this operation is so important, as it try encompass logical implication, at the heart of reasoning and explanations.
+The notion of implication is deeply linked with the notion of validity or correctness of an argument, which is one of the main original motivation for logic.

-The consensus is to define implication by asking the only following condition: "something true can not imply something false".
+The consensus is to define implication by asking for the only following condition: "something true can not imply something false".
 Indeed, a sentence like "If it rains, unicorns exist" will seem incorrect.

 | $p$     | $q$ | $p \to q$ |
 |-------|------------|